 Official DesignationAgricultural Exposition of Rome 1953

 Agriculture constituted one of the major economic and social issues faced by Italy in the post war period as the country engaged in a transformation of its structures of production.
-This is why Rome decided to host an International Exhibition under the theme of agriculture, which was recognised by the 30th General Assembly of the BIE on 4 November 1952.
+This is why Rome decided to host an International Exhibition under the theme of agriculture, which was recognised by the BIE on 10 December 1952.
 Known as EA53, the Expo was held between July and October 1953.

 The Expo was managed by a general council under the tutelage of the Ministry of Agriculture and Forests, and was an opportunity to showcase the value of agriculture by presenting modern and efficient agricultural production practices, and to strengthen agricultural trade ties.